happygoldenbeetle/velvet/README.md

-# Cinemax
+# Velvet

 A Netflix-inspired media browser built with Electron.

 ## Overview
-Cinemax is a desktop application that provides a rich media browsing experience.
+Velvet is a desktop application that provides a rich media browsing experience.

 ## Installation